Bryce Harper: 2023 season

 On November 23, 2022, Harper underwent Tommy John surgery for his ligament tear and was expected to be able to return as the Phillies' everyday designated hitter at around the All-Star break.
 Harper rejoined the team earlier than expected, in early May, brandishing a large arm brace.
 In July, Harper made his first career start as a first baseman.
-He has not played a game in the outfield since then.

 2024 season

 On July 13, 2024, Harper reached the milestone of homering against every team in Major League Baseball, hitting a solo home run on a pitch by Austin Adams of the Oakland Athletics.

 2025 season

 On May 16, 2025, Harper recorded his 1,000th RBI against the Pittsburgh Pirates in an 8–4 Phillies comeback victory.
 He also became the fourteenth player in MLB history to reach 1,000 RBIs, 1,000 runs, and 1,000 walks before turning 33.
 On July 23, Harper hit his 350th career home run when he hit it in the first inning against the Boston Red Sox.
 He became the eighth active player to reach that milestone, joining Giancarlo Stanton (434), Mike Trout (396), Paul Goldschmidt (370), Manny Machado (360), Freddie Freeman (353), Aaron Judge (352), and Nolan Arenado (351).
 He is also the youngest active player to have reached that milestone at age 32.